-16.4.2.1 Disposal Cell, Diversion Channels, and Outflow Channel

-The disposal cell, completed in 1986, occupies 77 acres and is armored in riprap to control erosion and deter animal and human intrusion.
-There was no evidence of erosion, settling, slumping, rock degradation, or other modifying processes that might affect the integrity of the disposal cell.
-Piezocones associated with a research project that were installed on the disposal cell cover in the past are no longer in use.
+16.4.2.1 Disposal Cell, Diversion Channels, and Outflow Channel slumping, rock degradation, or other modifying processes that might affect the integrity of the disposal cell (PL-7).
+Piezocones installed on the disposal cell cover that were associated with a research project are no longer in use.
 Some of the filled piezocone pits have subsided slightly or were never completely backfilled, which resulted in shallow conical depressions in the cover.
 As reported in previous site inspection reports, the surface of the disposal cell has numerous ruts associated with past vehicle traffic.
-An area where smaller riprap is exposed was identified along the northern ridge of the disposal cell in 2019.
-This area is monitored each year to detect possible changes that might indicate erosion or degradation of the cover.
-The inspectors observed no changes in this area in 2021.
+An area where smaller riprap is exposed along the northern ridge of the disposal cell is monitored each year to detect possible changes that might indicate erosion or degradation of the cover.
+The inspectors observed no changes in this area in 2022.
 The condition of other depressions and vehicle ruts is monitored annually and has not changed significantly since the 2014 inspection.